NateEag/nateeag.com/drafts/hardware-notes.md

 could get one of those I really could code like it's 1985 with the best tech 2022 has to offer (Emacs, evil-mode, lsp-mode, etc).
 Note that the terminfo database on most *nix systems should make it possible to find most hardware terminals that ever supported color.
+Apparently the VT-525 had color support but required a separate external monitor.